SDR Hiring Strategy: How to Acquire the Best Sales Talent in 2022

 Just as salespeople have to consider their prospects and their needs before pitching a product, sales managers need to seriously think about what candidates are looking for in a job.
 Why should they pick you over another company?
 As a business, what is your value proposition to employees?

-While some companies offer perks that show a place is “fun” to work at such as ping-pong tables and free beer, consider what candidates are really interested in.
+While best SDR companies offer perks that show a place is “fun” to work at such as ping-pong tables and free beer, consider what candidates are really interested in.
 In many cases, making it easier for them to do their work remotely is more beneficial than having a fancy office space.

 Other popular perks include insurance and parental leave, unlimited PTO and sabbaticals, home office stipend or co-working space reimbursement, flexible schedule, etc.